Apersant1/BookWorm/README.md

   ```

-### 10. Open your web browser and visit `http://localhost:8000` to access the WormBook application.
+### 10. Open your web browser and visit `http://localhost:8000` to access the BookWorm application.

 ## Contributing